ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;Where yen in the fight of Fort DauelsoD?&quot;
-&quot;Had a little taste of it, ea.&quot;
-&quot;Stood- your ground, did&#x27; you ?&quot;
 .&#x27; &quot;Run at the first fire, did you ?&quot;
 &quot;Yes, ea; and would had run sooner, had I
 knowed it war cumin.&quot;